 Rev. Matthew Syrdal M.Div, lives in the front range of Colorado with his beautiful family.
-Matt is an ordained pastor in the Presbyterian church (USA), founder and lead guide of WilderSoul TM and Church of Lost Walls TM.
+Matt is an ordained pastor in the Presbyterian church (USA), founder and lead guide of WilderSoul TM and Church of Lost Walls TM and co-founder of Seminary of the Wild TM.
 Matt is a fine artist who speaks writes and offers workshops, retreats, and guides immersive nature-based experiences around the country.
 Matt has studied ancient Christian Rites of Initiation, has studied World Religions, anthropology and rites-of-passage.
 Matt has spent several years developing Celtic and indigenous Christian practices oriented towards nature-based leadership, liturgy, retreats, and group immersions, for the cultivation of greater wholeness, and deepening soul work for greater service to the world.

 Matt’s passion is guiding others in the discovery of “treasure hidden in the field” of their deepest lives cultivating deep wholeness and re-enchantment of the natural world to apprentice fully and dangerously to the kingdom of god.
 Matt has been coaching, and guiding since becoming a certified Wild Mind nature-based human development guide through the Animas Valley Institute and is currently training to become a soul initiation guide through the SAIP program.